 The Action Plan is proposed to advance the LCP vision, goals, and purposes over the next 10+ years.
 The list of actions is not intended to be a complete list of all that the Town could do but does include the most important actions essential to advancing the identified goals.
-While a large and ambitious number of actions are presented, priorities for implementation will be identified during the Select Board's annual strategic planning exercise, which is a process that involves soliciting public input.
+While a large and ambitious number of actions are presented, priorities for implementation will be identified during the Select Board's annual strategic planning exercise.
 Each action serves as a jumping-off point that will trigger its own process of consideration, discussion, and refinement by the appropriate Town Departments, Board/Committee, community groups, and the general public.
 Any program, project, or activity decision must be representative of the will of Brewster residents and the circumstances then present.
-In this way, the Action Plan is neither binding nor definitive.